 Contagiousness of the flu and COVID-19

-- With the flu, older children and adults are usually most contagious for the first 3 or 4 days of their illness.
+- With the flu, older children and adults are usually most contagious for the first three or four days of their illness.
 Many can be contagious for up to a week, and infants and young children can be contagious even longer.

 - Scientists are still studying how long someone can spread COVID-19.
-It’s possible to remain contagious for at least 10 days after symptoms appear, but it may be even longer.
+It’s possible to be contagious at least two days before any symptoms appear.
+You may remain contagious for at least 10 days after symptoms appear, but it may be even longer.
 Even if you were asymptomatic or your symptoms went away, it’s possible to be contagious for 10 days or longer after testing positive for COVID-19.

 Testing for the flu and COVID-19

-Only lab tests can definitively diagnose COVID-19.
-Several different tests can diagnose the flu, and those tests are more widely available.
+Several different tests can diagnose the flu, and those tests are widely available.